-A. If Bella wants to earn more money, she will need another job.
-She wants to earn more money, so she will have to get another job.
+- A. Harry and Iona must talk to each other, in order for them to work well together.
+They will not work well together, since they do not talk to each other. - B. If Bella wants to earn more money, she will need another job.
+She wants to earn more money, so she will have to get another job. - C. If Clara and David are to start a business, they have to cooperate.
+They haven't got a good history of cooperating, so they must improve this. - D. If Ed is to afford a holiday, he will need at least £1000.
+He has only £500, so he will need to borrow the rest. - E. If Fiona and Gary are going to divorce, they must be sure of their decision.
+They both insist that divorce is the only option, so counselling is pointless. - 4.
+"Children who are above average height also tend to have diets that are more healthy than average.
+So if David wishes to increase his child's height, then he should feed his child healthy food."

-B. If Clara and David are to start a business, they have to cooperate.
-They haven't got a good history of cooperating, so they must improve this.
+Which of the following is probably being assumed by this argument?

-C. If Ed is to afford a holiday, he will need at least £1000.
-He has only £500, so he will need to borrow the rest.
+- A. David's child is not already tall.

-D. If Fiona and Gary are going to divorce, they must be sure of their decision.
-They both insist that divorce is the only option, so counselling is pointless.
+- B. It is good for children to be tall and healthy.

-E. Harry and Iona must talk to each other, in order for them to work well together.
-They will not work well together, since they do not talk to each other.
+- C. David's child is an average child.

-3. "His arguments are \\\\\ and his proposal is \\\\\.
-His lack of enthusiasm shows that even he is not \\\\\ by his own reasoning."
+- D. All families are fairly similar.

-Which of these fillings makes the best sense of the passage?
+- E. There is no third causal factor that affects both children's height and also the healthiness of their diet.

-4. "If the team practises every day, then the team's star will be exhausted.
+5. "If the team practises every day, then the team's star will be exhausted.
 However the team is not going to practise every day; the team will have weekends off.
 So the star will not be exhausted."